dmccreary/clocks-and-watches/docs/setup/03-display-cable-harness.md

 We designed these connections with the following rules:

-1. The Clock (SCL) and Data (SDA) MUST be connected to rows 4 and 5 respectively because this is where SPI0 CLK and SPI0 TX are located.
+1. The Clock (SCL) and Data (SDA) **MUST** be connected to rows 4 and 5 respectively because this is where SPI0 CLK and SPI0 TX are located.
-2. The other three signals RES, DC and CS can be on pin so we will use the rows that make the cable connectors direct to rows 6, 7 and 9.
+2. The other three signals RES, DC and CS can be on any pin so we will use the rows that make the cable connectors direct to rows 6, 7 and 9.
 Note that GND is on breadboard row 8 which I mark with a black marker.

 We have found that once we create these cable assemblies with hot glue to keep the pins in the right order it makes it much easier to connect the displays.